Updated with new info and links 06/27/2016

 We work with many non-profit organizations including theaters, libraries, museums and so on.
-Over the last year we developed new websites for many of our clients and migrated some of our older institutional clients from sites built 6-9 years ago to new wordpress-powered sites.
+Over the last decade we developed new websites for many of our clients and migrated some of our older institutional clients from sites built years ago to new wordpress-powered sites.
 In the course of doing this we encountered a diversity of ecommerce requirements and put together some good solutions.
 In this post I am going to share those solutions with you.

-Key to our strategy in 2012-2013 is a core belief that very smart developers out in the world have solved almost any problem we can dream up – and implementing their solutions is a better strategy than trying to code our own.
+Key to our strategy is a core belief that very smart developers out in the world have solved almost any problem we can dream up – and implementing their solutions is a better strategy than trying to code our own.
 I think this is key to any institution seeking a new web functionality – go looking for someone who has already fixed your problem – it’s out there.

 The needs of non-profits are often much more complex than a standard for-profit ecommerce solution…